bpocallaghan/notify/readme.md

 ```

 Find the files here `public\vendor\notify\`.
-Copy the mp3s to `public\sounds\`.
+Move the mp3s to `public\sounds\`.
-If you use elixer compile the css and js file, otherwise include them in your html header.
+If you use Laravel Elixir, move the css and js to your `resource\assets` and include them in your gulpfile.js, otherwise link to the individual files in your html header.

 ## TODO